15 things to do in the Seattle area this weekend

 Movies and TV

-- If you’re a fan of Twilight, you may remember Everett-born, Bellingham-raised Billy Burke (aka Charlie Swan).
-He plays fire battalion chief Vince Leone in “Fire Country,” premiering Oct.
-7 on CBS.

 - Looking for a new movie to see in Seattle-area theaters this week?
-Here are six to choose from, including “Bros,” “Smile” and “The Greatest Beer Run Ever.”
+Here are four to choose from, including “Amsterdam” and “Lyle, Lyle, Crocodile.”

 - Here’s a list of what’s new on streaming services like Netflix, Amazon Prime Video, Hulu and more.